GitBoSun/roomnet/README.md

 ```
 python main.py --test 0 --net vanilla (or rcnn) --out_path path-to-output
 ```
-(P.S.
-I may upload the pre-trained model later because currently I don't find a place to put it.)
 ## Modifications
 1. Classification loss: The author only use loss on the ground truth label while I consider whole classes and I use the common cross entropy loss.
 2. Layout loss: I split the layout map to 3 level according to the numerical value which means the foreground and background.
 The bigger the value is, the larger weight its corresponding loss takes.